fnproject/flow-lib-go/README.md

-# FnFlow Applications for Go
+# FnFlow Library for Go

-## Introduction
+## Quick Intro
-Simply import this library into your go application, deploy it on fn, and start using the power of FnFlow.
+Simply import this library into your go function, deploy it on fn, and start using the power of FnFlow.

-## Getting Started
 ```go
 package main